betodealmeida/nefelibata/README.rst

     $ ls blog
     nefelibata.yaml  posts/  templates/

 Here, the file ``nefelibata.yaml`` stores the configuration for your weblog.
-The ```posts`` directory will contain your posts, and should have a directory called ``first``.
-The ``templates`` directory has the templates for generating your blog and its Atom feed.
+The ``posts/`` directory will contain your posts, and should already have a directory called ``first/`` with an initial post.
+The ``templates/`` directory has the templates for generating your blog and its Atom feed.
 Multiple themes are supported, but there's currently only one called "pure-blog", based on `Pure.css <https://purecss.io/>`_.

 Configuring your weblog
 -----------------------